-Canada’s king of roots music, AKA Mr. Groove – Terry Gillespie – returns to Halifax to make his Carleton debut on Thursday, June 8th.
+Canada’s king of roots music, AKA Mr. Groove – Terry Gillespie – returns to Halifax to make his Carleton debut, along with the inimitable Bill Stevenson, on Thursday, June 8th.
 Live music gets underway at 9 PM and it’s only $10 at the door.
 Grab some pals and head to Argyle street to catch this legend in the flesh, it’s not like Terry comes to town every day!

 Born in Canada, raised in the United States, Terry Gillespie returned home in a hurry in the 60s when the possibility of being blown up in Vietnam seemed almost inevitable.
 But by the time he came back to Canada, he’d already been infected, inspired and influenced by the blues.
 He had dug deep into the still-segregated world of the blues by smuggling himself into blues bars to hear — and later play with — Howling Wolf, John Lee Hooker, Muddy Waters and a youngster called Buddy Guy.